tiver69/hello-android-again/README.md

 - [x] Integrate JN into current project
 - [x] Add another Fragment to current activity with JN.
 Fragment should export tournament logo with overlay info to device storage
-- [ ] Add another Activity consisted with two Fragments with JN
+- [x] Add another Activity consisted with two Fragments with JN.
+Activity related to login and profile actions.
+Currently empty with navigation only
+- [x] System Back button should forbid navigating back to login fragment from profile(only explicit 'Logout' press), and back to profile from login (after explicit 'Logout' press).

 ---